European-XFEL/Karabo/doc/concepts/gui_scene_development.rst

 ----------

 The scene model code, by virtue of being independent from the view code, has very extensive test coverage.
-You should strive to maintian this when making changes.
+You should strive to maintain this when making changes.
 It is intended as a defensive measure against introducing breaking changes to users.
 Unfortunately, it's not automatic, and it requires a bit of discipline on the part of developers working on the scene.